f5devcentral/FAS-provisioner/README.md

 # F5 SANDBOX PROVISIONER

+IMPORTANT NOTE: This GitHub repository is no longer being maintained or updated.
+The content is available as-is, and while it's still accessible, it may contain outdated or obsolete information.

 ## Overview
 The F5 Sandbox Provisioner is a part of the Solution Sandbox.
 This is a scenario based demo environment to help users learn about how F5 delivers Application Services to improve security and performance